Medical error: UK

-A 2006 follow-up to the IOM study found that medication errors are among the most common medical mistakes, harming at least 1.5 million people every year.
+A 2006 study found that medication errors are among the most common medical mistakes, harming at least 1.5 million people every year.
 According to the study, 400,000 preventable drug-related injuries occur each year in hospitals, 800,000 in long-term care settings, and roughly 530,000 among Medicare recipients in outpatient clinics.
 The report stated that these are likely to be conservative estimates.
 In 2000 alone, the extra medical costs incurred by preventable drug-related injuries approximated $887 million—and the study looked only at injuries sustained by Medicare recipients, a subset of clinic visitors.
 None of these figures take into account lost wages and productivity or other costs.